Parametrization of the $p$-Weil-Petersson curves: holomorphic dependence: The -Weil--Petersson Teichm uller space and the -Besov space

 For $p \geq 1$, let $\mathcal M_p(\mathbb U)$ be the set of Beltrami coefficients $\mu$ satisfying

 By the norm $\Vert \cdot \Vert_\infty+\Vert \cdot \Vert_p$, $\mathcal M_p(\mathbb U)$ is a domain of the corresponding Banach space.

 The {\it $p$-Weil--Petersson Teichm\"uller space} $T_p(\mathbb U)$ on the upper half-plane $\mathbb U$ is defined to be the set of all Teichm\"uller equivalence classes $[\mu]$ for $\mu \in \mathcal M_p(\mathbb U)$.
 Here, $\mu$ and $\mu'$ are equivalent if the quasiconformal homeomorphisms $F_\mu$ and $F_{\mu'}$ of $\mathbb U$ onto itself determined by $\mu$ and $\mu'$ have the same boundary extension to $\mathbb R$ up to the post-composition with affine transformations of $\mathbb R$.
 The quotient map $\pi:\mathcal M_p(\mathbb U) \to T_p(\mathbb U)$ taking the equivalence class is called the {\it Teichm\"uller projection}.
-The unique complex manifold structure of $T_p(\mathbb U)$ for $p \geq 1$ such that the Teichm\"uller projection is holomorphic with a local holomorphic right inverse is introduced via the Bers embedding (see \cite[Theorem 4.4]{Ya}, \cite[Theorem 2.1]{TS} and \cite[Theorem 7.1]{WM-1}).
+The canonical complex Banach manifold structure of $T_p(\mathbb U)$ for $p \geq 1$ is introduced via the Bers embedding into certain complex Banach space (see \cite[Theorem 4.4]{Ya}, \cite[Theorem 2.1]{TS}, \cite[Theorem 4.1]{WM-1}, and Appendix).

 The boundary extension to $\mathbb R$ of a quasiconformal homeomorphism $F:\mathbb U \to \mathbb U$ is called a {\it quasisymmetric homeomorphism}.
 If such an $f:\mathbb R \to \mathbb R$ is the extension of $F$ whose complex dilatation is in $\mathcal M_p(\mathbb U)$, we say that $f$ is a {\it $p$-Weil--Petersson class homeomorphism}.
 Then, the above definition of $T_p(\mathbb U)$ is equivalent to saying that $T_p(\mathbb U)$ is the set of all $p$-Weil--Petersson class homeomorphisms modulo affine transformations of $\mathbb R$.